 Individual Key Business Objectives can be either quantitative or qualitative performance measurements.
-If selected for a participant, the plan will be limited to one to three Key Business Objectives that represent specific focal points for the participant relative to the four Organizational Performance Outcome categories discussed above.
+If selected for a participant, the plan will be limited to one to three Key Business Objectives that represent specific focal points for the participant relative to the Organizational Performance Outcome categories discussed above.

-Organizational Performance Outcomes and Individual Key Business Objectives will each be assigned a weight, with total weighting per individual incentive plan not to exceed 100% for all measures.
+Organizational Performance Outcomes and Individual Key Business Objectives will each be assigned a weight, with total weighting per incentive plan not to exceed 100%.
 Weights, like the applicability of each metric, may vary from participant to participant.
 Performance will be rated as follows: